eneserciyes/latentplan.jl/README.md

 Unofficial Knet.jl implementation of the "[Efficient Planning in a Compact Latent Action Space](https://arxiv.org/abs/2208.10291)".

-This version is being implemented by Enes Erciyes for the Koç University Comp 541 Course.
+This version is implemented by Enes Erciyes for the Koç University Comp 541 Course.
 You can find the original implementation in [https://github.com/ZhengyaoJiang/latentplan](https://github.com/ZhengyaoJiang/latentplan).

+Tech report of the reproduction effort can be found [here](https://eneserciyes.github.io/assets/pdf/Comp541_LatentPlan_TechReport.pdf).

 ## Setting up D4RL and PyCall